LinkedInAttic/LayoutKit/CONTRIBUTING.md

 ## Reporting security issues

-Please report security issues to [security@linkedin.com](mailto:security@linkedin.com) with the subject line "GitHub linkedin/LayoutKit - [summary of issue]"
+Please report security issues to [security@linkedin.com](mailto:security@linkedin.com) with a subject line of this format:
+`GitHub linkedin/LayoutKit - [summary of issue]`

 ## Bugs